In this guide, you will learn how to enable Google authentication and onboard dApp users.

-Your dApp is all set for onboarding users via Google authentication mechanism.
+Your dApp is all set for onboarding users via the Google authentication mechanism.

-After enabling Google OAuth based user sign in, you can further integrate your dApp with Arcana Storage SDK.
+After enabling user sign-in via Google, you can further integrate your dApp with Arcana Storage SDK.
 This will allow your application to store, retrieve or share files across users.
-All file store and access operations require file owners to sign blockchain transactions using a wallet provider.
+All the Arcana Store data access operations require file owners to sign blockchain transactions using a wallet provider.

-Use the Arcana wallet Ethereum provider exposed by Auth SDK for enabling dApp users to sign file storage related transactions securely.
+Use the Ethereum provider exposed by the embedded Arcana wallet offered by the Auth SDK and enable dApp users to sign blockchain transactions for data access securely.